1. Key Considerations:

 10. BEST CUSTOMIZABLE REFORMER

-STOTT Pilates reformers are customizable with an impressive kaleidoscope of upholstery colors.
-In addition to 10 “standard colors,” you can also select from at least 75 custom color to match, say your car or your wall color.
-Standard colors are:
+Merrithew's line of professional Pilates reformers are customizable with an impressive kaleidoscope of upholstery colors.
+In addition to 6 “standard colors,” you can also select from at least 75 custom color to match, say your car or your wall color.

 Very tall people will appreciate the Reformer Extension Upgrade that’s available for the V2 Max™.
 This upgrade option extends the carriage and overall length of your V2 Max™ Reformer by 6 in (15 cm) to accommodate taller people or those with longer torsos.

 If you are ready to take your Pilates practice to the next level and only the best is good enough, then this One-On-One Pilates Studio Bundle from Merrithew makes outfitting your home-studio a no brainer.
-You will get the V2 Max Plus Reformer with Half-Trapeze Tower, Reformer Box, Mat Converter, Platform Extender, Split-Pedal Stability Chair™, Ladder Barrel, Cadillac Trapeze Table, Arc Barrel, Maple Pole, and 3 DVDs with Pilates exercises.
+You will get the V2 Max Plus Reformer with Half-Trapeze Tower, Reformer Box, Mat Converter, Platform Extender, Split-Pedal Stability Chair™, Ladder Barrel, Cadillac Trapeze Table, Arc Barrel, Maple Pole, and a subscription Pilates exercises.

 Did you enjoy learning about the best Pilates reformers on the market?
 Visit our showroom to see and try each model!
 For more Pilates equipment info, like our Facebook or Instagram page and sign up for our email newsletter on our website.
 Or simply call or email us with your questions.